-‘Friends’ actor Matthew Perry, who played Chandler Bing, dies at 54: Reports
+‘Friends’ actor Matthew Perry, who played Chandler Bing, dies at 54

 Perry apparently died due to drowning, reported NBC, citing unidentified Los Angeles Police officers.

-Perry, the son of actor John Bennett Perry and former press secretary of Canadian Prime Minister Pierre Trudeau Suzanne Marie Langford, was born in 1969.
+Matthew Perry, the son of actor John Bennett Perry and former press secretary of Canadian Prime Minister Pierre Trudeau Suzanne Marie Langford, was born in 1969.

 Matthew Perry started as a child actor with guest roles on Charles in Charge, an American TV series.
 He made his screen debut in A Night in the Life of Jimmy Reardon alongside late actor River Phoenix.